uwyo-mallet/Shapley-CVS--Gallegos-/README.md

         Temp to Solver {'1900': ['Insertion'], '1961': ['Quicksort']}
         Solver to Temp {'Insertion': '1900', 'Quicksort': '1961'}

-## Non-Temporal Functions

-There are three non-temporal functions in the library: marginal_contributions, traditional_shap, get_vbs_shap.
-They all take the same arguements.
-A list of algorithms, A list of instances, and a dictionary of Performances (called scores), specifically the output of the *read_file* function.
-The marginal_contributions function returns a dictionary that maps algorithms to their marginal_contributions regarding the coallition of all of the algorithms in the list.
-The traditional_shap and get_vbs_shap functions return a dictionary that maps algorithms to their shapely value for the coalition of all the algorithms in the list.
-The difference between the traditional_shap and get_vbs_shap functions is that the get_vbs_shap function uses MC-Nets reduce the complexity of calculating the shapely value to P. Therefore it is recommended to use the traditional_shap on small inputs or for testing.
-If you want to know more about how MC-Nets reduce the shaple value's complexity, check out the references.

-Code Example:

-        import mc_shapley as shap

-        output = shap.read_file("Sorting_Performance")

-        MC = shap.marginal_contributions(output[0], output[1], output[2])
-        SV1 = shap.traditional_shap(output[0], output[1], output[2])
-        SV2 = shap.get_vbs_shap(output[0], output[1], output[2])

-        print("Marginal Contributions", MC)
-        print("Shapley Value")
-        print("\tTraditional", SV1)
-        print("\tMC-net", SV2)

-Example Output:

-        Marginal Contributions {'Quicksort': 9.0, 'Insertion': 0.0}
-        Shapley Value
-                Traditional {'Quicksort': 19.5, 'Insertion': 10.5}
-                MC-net {'Quicksort': 19.5, 'Insertion': 10.5}

 ## Temporal Functions
 There are two temporal functions in the library: temporal_marginal_contributions, and get_vbs_shap_temp.
 The temporal functions behave the same to their non-temporal counterparts, except the value these functions give algorithms is also influenced by time they are associated with (often the time they were invented).
 If you want to know more details about how exactly time is used in the temporal functions calculations, please refer to the references.